adoyle-h/clash-in-container/README.md

 # Clash in Container

-Run clash in container.
+Run clash-meta in container.

 ## Usage

 1. Copy `config.yaml` to project root directory.
+The config refer to https://wiki.metacubex.one/config/
 2. Run `docker compose up`.
 3. Visit `http://ip:19091` to view config.